For municipal, parks & public works procurement

 ADA-accessible routeCP-200 or AP-200Firm, stable, slip-tested surface.
 Cross-slope and running slope per ADA standards (field controlled).

 School / campus walkwayCP-200 or AP-200Sustained foot traffic.
 Low maintenance.
-ADA-compliant.
+ADA-aligned.
 AP for institutions where aggregate character is part of design.

 Procurement FAQ

 • Yes.
-For projects where Flexus is the specified permeable pavement system based on technical, aesthetic, or performance requirements not met by alternative products, we can provide sole-source justification language to support the procurement process.
-The justification typically addresses unique product characteristics — bound aggregate surface, pedestrian-route engineering, ADA-aligned stability, and the integrated submittal package — that distinguish Flexus from other permeable pavement categories.
+We provide justification language addressing the unique product characteristics — bound aggregate surface, pedestrian-route engineering, ADA-aligned stability, and integrated submittal package — that distinguish Flexus from other permeable pavement categories.

 • Yes.
-Flexus is commonly specified as a base bid or as an alternate to conventional pavements in pedestrian-route applications.
-Where the project specifications require a permeable surface, Flexus is positioned alongside other permeable pavement BMPs (PICP, porous concrete, porous asphalt) — typically distinguishing itself on pedestrian-route engineering, surface stability, and integrated submittal documentation.
+Flexus is specified as base bid or alternate.
+Where permeable surface is required, it typically distinguishes itself on pedestrian-route engineering, surface stability, and integrated submittal documentation.

 • Yes.
-The CP series is specifically engineered for municipal parks, public trails, greenways, and pedestrian routes in public-works settings.
-The system is designed for durability under sustained public use, budget-controlled installation, neutral aggregate appearance suitable for civic environments, and minimal long-term maintenance.
+CP is designed for sustained public use, budget-controlled installation, and civic-neutral aesthetics.
 CP-200 is the most commonly specified lift for primary public routes.

 Take the next procurement step